ktakashi/r6rs-mongodb/doc/UsersReference.md

 `use-iso-date?` specifies the BSON reader to convert UTC time to ISO date string or not.

+- `(make-mongodb-connection-option-default-request-id-strategy)`
+Returns a procedure which takes 2 arguments, connection and database.

+The returning procedure can be used for the *request-id-strategy* connection options described above.

 ## MongoDB database

 - `(mongodb-database?? obj)`